Each year, more than 2 million people—about half of them under age 6—swallow or have contact with a poisonous substance.

 The American Academy of Pediatrics (AAP) has some important tips to prevent and to treat exposures to poison.

-How to Poison Proof Your Home:
+How to Prevent Poisoning in Your Home:

 Most poisonings occur when parents or caregivers are home but not paying attention.
-The most dangerous potential poisons are medicines, cleaning products, antifreeze, windshield wiper fluid, pesticides, furniture polish, gasoline, kerosene and lamp oil.
+The most dangerous potential poisons are medicines, cleaning products, liquid nicotine, antifreeze, windshield wiper fluid, pesticides, furniture polish, gasoline, kerosene and lamp oil.
 Be especially vigilant when there is a change in routine.
 Holidays, visits to and from grandparents’ homes, and other special events may bring greater risk of poisoning if the usual safeguards are defeated or not in place.

-- Never refer to medicine as “candy” or another appealing name.
+Never refer to medicine as “candy” or another appealing name.

-- Never place poisonous products in food or drink containers.
+Never place poisonous products in food or drink containers.

 Keep coal, wood or kerosene stoves in safe working order.

-- Maintain working smoke and carbon monoxide detectors.
+Maintain working smoke and carbon monoxide detectors.

-- Secure remote controls, key fobs, greeting cards, and musical children’s books.
+Secure remote controls, key fobs, greeting cards, and musical children’s books.
 These and other devices may contain small button-cell batteries that can cause injury if ingested.

 If your child is unconscious, not breathing, or having convulsions or seizures due to poison contact or ingestion, call 911 or your local emergency number immediately.
 If your child has come in contact with poison, and has mild or no symptoms, call Poison Help at 1-800-222-1222

-Different types and methods of poisoning require different, immediate treatment:
+Different types and methods of poisoning require different, immediate treatment.

-- Swallowed poison: Take the item away from the child, and have the child spit out any remaining substance.
+Swallowed poison.
+Take the item away from the child, and have the child spit out any remaining substance.
 Do not make your child vomit.
 Do not use syrup of ipecac.

-- Skin poison: Remove the child’s clothes and rinse the skin with lukewarm water for at least 15 minutes.
+Skin poison.
+Remove the child’s clothes and rinse the skin with lukewarm water for at least 15 minutes.

-- Eye poison: Flush the child’s eye by holding the eyelid open and pouring a steady stream of room temperature water into the inner corner for 15 minutes.
+Eye poison.
+Flush the child’s eye by holding the eyelid open and pouring a steady stream of room temperature water into the inner corner for 15 minutes.

-- Poisonous fumes: Take the child outside or into fresh air immediately.
+Poisonous fumes.
+Take the child outside or into fresh air immediately.
 If the child has stopped breathing, start cardiopulmonary resuscitation (CPR) and do not stop until the child breathes on his or her own, or until someone can take over.